Maksym Stepanov: Director of State Enterprise Polygraph Plant "Ukraine"

 From 2011 to 2016, Stepanov was in charge of the State Enterprise Polygraph Plant "Ukraine", which produces forms of official documents.

-Stepanov, as director of a state-owned enterprise, managed to eliminate the monopoly of the EDAPS Concern for the printing of passports and other documents that are now under the state polygraph business.
-Of the profit indicators for 2011, UAH 3 million increased profits to UAH 172 million in 2015, and about UAH 300 million in 2016.
-During this period, Polygraph Factory "Ukraine" built two new workshops, as well as released new products – a biometric passport, an identity card, and was certified according to five international ISO standards.
+Stepanov, as director of a state-owned enterprise, managed to eliminate the monopoly of the EDAPS Concern for printing passports and other documents that are now under the state polygraph business.
+Of the profit indicators for 2011, UAH 3 million increased profits to UAH 172 million in 2015 and about UAH 300 million in 2016.
+During this period, Polygraph Factory "Ukraine" built two new workshops, including released new products – a biometric passport and an identity card, and was certified according to five international ISO standards.

 In July 2013, Stepanov achieved the abolition of the monopoly of the private EDAPS corporation for the printing of foreign passports.
 As the Dzerkalo Tyzhnia newspaper wrote, "This means that real criminals are detached from controlling the personal data of Ukrainians, and the copyrights to the state symbols of Ukraine will no longer be a source of income for scammers.
-An important state reform has been carried out, which will benefit not only this power but also the one that will come after it."
+An important state reform has been carried out, which will benefit not only this power, but also the one that will come after it."

-"For many years a myth has been created that the creation of modern foreign passports with a polycarbonate page is an insanely complex technology beyond the mere mortals, but only to select people from EDAPS.
+"For many years, a myth has been created that the creation of modern foreign passports with a polycarbonate page is an insanely complex technology beyond the mere mortals, but only to select people from EDAPS.
 Today, the myth of the irreplaceability of EDAPS collapsed.
-For the first time the full cycle of production of foreign passports is established at the state polygraph combine "Ukraine".
+For the first time, the full cycle of production of foreign passports is established at the state polygraph combine "Ukraine".
 We defended the interests of the state and citizens from blackmail on the part of the manufacturer of foreign passports.
 What happened before?
 In the state there was no stock of passport forms.
 And if "EDAPS" had any difficulties – the passport was immediately stopped making.
-It turns out that the private consortium received a lever of pressure on the state, because it was not just a supplier of products, but actually took over the functions of providing a public service – issuing a passport to citizens," said Maksym Stepanov.
+It turns out that the private consortium received a lever of pressure on the state because it was not just a supplier of products, but actually took over the functions of providing a public service – issuing a passport to citizens," said Maksym Stepanov.

 In 2015, at the ceremony "Person of the Year 2015", he won in the nomination "Manager of the Year".